ReactiveCocoa/ReactiveObjCBridge/README.md

 `Signal`, use `RACSignal.toSignalProducer` followed by `SignalProducer.start`,
 which will make those potential side effects explicit.

-For the other direction, use the `bridged` instance method.
+For the other direction, use the `bridged` property.

 When invoked on a `SignalProducer`, these functions will create a `RACSignal` to `start()` the producer once for each subscription: